-Everybody is talking about the importance of customer feedback and rightfully so.
-We know by now, there is value in feedback as it helps improve products and services, measure customer satisfaction, create a better customer experience, and inspire loyalty.
+Everybody is talking about the importance of customer feedback, and rightfully so.
+We know by now, that there is value in feedback as it helps improve products and services, measure customer satisfaction, create a better customer experience, and inspire loyalty.
 But, do you see the desired results from your efforts at collecting feedback?
 If not, you might want to reconsider your customer feedback process.

 What is a customer feedback process?

 Having in place a customer feedback process allows you to continually and consistently leverage customer feedback and profit from it.
-A systematic feedback process is all about enabling the customer to provide feedback and making sure the collected data is actionable towards improving your business and meeting customer expectations.
+A systematic feedback process is all about enabling the customer to provide feedback and ensuring the collected data is actionable towards improving your business and meeting customer expectations.
 The most beneficial aspect, however, of a customer feedback process is that it engages the customer in a way that delivers relevant information and, upon further analysis, insights.

 How to create a successful customer feedback process